Ayrlin-Renata/CaffeinePortal/README.md

 The corresponding Plug-in States in TouchPortal are set briefly to "New" when these events are triggered, then set to "Waiting" instantaneously.

+## Help

+If you want to know more about specifically when the CL events are triggered, probably ask in #sdk in the CL discord.

 For more information about the plugin contact @ayrlin on the CasterLabs or TouchPortal discord.

 ## Special thanks to:
 e3ndr//ItzLcyx for being a chad Casterlabs dev and helping me a lot, and im pretty sure there may have even been some backend changes to help me along.